If You Ain't Lovin' (You Ain't Livin')

-If You Ain't Lovin' (You Ain't Livin')" is a song written by Tommy Collins and originally recorded by country music artist Faron Young.
+"If You Ain't Lovin' (You Ain't Livin')" is a song written by Tommy Collins and originally recorded by country music artist Faron Young.

 George Strait version

-It was also covered by George Strait on his album If You Ain't Lovin', You Ain't Livin'.
+It was also covered by George Strait on his 1988 album If You Ain't Lovin', You Ain't Livin'.
 His version became his 15th number 1 single in the U.S.

 Critical reception

 Kevin John Coyne of Country Universe gave the song a B− grade, saying that it "features Strait singing in such an exaggerated twang that the entire proceedings feel more campy than country."

 Chart performance

 "If You Ain't Lovin'" reached number two for three weeks on the Billboard Hot Country Songs chart for Faron Young in 1954.

 George Strait's version was a chart topper in 1988, his eighth consecutive single to do so.
-Its chart performance on the Canadian RPM Country Tracks chart is unknown.